4. User installed software

 Attention

-Note, if you previoulsy tried to install conda packages make sure that your $HOME/.bashrc file does not have any conda-added lines (step 4 below explains what they are).
+Note, if you previoulsy tried to install conda packages make sure that your $HOME/.bashrc file does not have any conda-added lines.
+Remove the lines before you proceed with the install, step 4 below explains what they are.

 1. Get an interactive node